C-Gibson20/computational-neuroscience-modelling/README Linear Screen Prey.md

    - Policies include several predefined rule-based, memory-based, and random strategies, such as Nonlinear fusion, Levy motion, or Kinetic alignment.
 - **Multisensory or Unisensory Inputs**:
    - The agent can be tested in different sensory environments (e.g., unisensory, balanced multisensory) to explore how different sensory strategies affect predator-prey dynamics.

----

-### Conclusion
-This script simulates predator-prey interactions in various complex environments and provides both qualitative (visualization) and quantitative (metrics) insights into agent performance.
-It is highly customizable, with options for adjusting scenario settings, agent policies, and sensory conditions to explore a wide range of behavioral dynamics in the simulated environment.